*The deadline to submit a grant to NCLS is August 11,2017.

 · The minimum grant awarded is $2500 for a minimum project cost of $5000.
 There is no maximum, beyond the obvious.

 · Projects that have been started but are not complete at the time of application, are eligible.
-However, only expenditures made after July 1, 2016 are eligible.
-Expenditures from January 1 to June 30, 2016 may be used towards the total project cost.
+However, only expenditures made after July 1, 2017 are eligible for direct construction aid.
+Expenditures from January 1 to June 30, 2017 may be used towards the total project cost.

 · Only one project may be submitted for each building.